Employment Supports/

 How can this resource help you?

-WIOA supports an integrated service delivery system and gives a framework through which states and local areas can leverage other federal, state, local, and philanthropic resources to support in-school and out-of-school youth.
+WIOA works with states and local areas to provide resources to support in-school and out-of-school youth.
 If you’re eligible for WIOA training services, you can find eligible training providers in your state.
-Local training services have an array of youth services to assist youth to prepare for post-secondary education and employment opportunities, attain skills training, and secure employment with career opportunities.
-To find out if you’re eligible, to learn more and ask about services, or to connect with your local American Job Center see link at
+Local training services include an array of services to assist youth to prepare for post-secondary education and employment opportunities, attain skills training, and secure employment with career opportunities.
+To find out if you’re eligible, to learn more and ask about services, or to connect with your local American Job Center see link at https://www.servicelocator.org.

 Are you looking for programs and services focused on youth?

 This federal website provides resources about programs and services focusing on youth.
-For interactive links go to
+Go to https://www.youth.gov/

 Are you looking for information on community services?

 YouthBuild engages young people to rebuild their communities and their lives by providing pathways to education, employment, or training.
-For more information on YouthBuild, visit
+For more information about YouthBuild, visit https://www.youthbuild.org.

 Are you preparing for your transition to adulthood?